Have you ever contemplated how to change your life, which direction to go, what choice to make?

 Another line of inquiry can go even deeper

 What are your expectations about people, relationship and life?
 How realistic are they?
 And how do you even know if they are realistic or not?
+Where and how did you acquire those expectations?

 And ever further: Am I living the life I want?
 Am I happy?
 Is what I’m doing all I can achieve and be?
 Am I satisfied with the way things are?
 And the main question of all: who am I truly?